 I used the pulp, too.
 (Totally optional.)

-Craving some sweet stuff?
+Craving Sweet Treats?
 Check out these recipes you will love:

 Once your eggs are light and frothy, beat in the rest of the ingredients.
 The recipe calls for 1 cup of white sugar, but feel free to cut it back a little.
 I have never tried this recipe using a sugar substitute. like Truvia, but if anyone tries it, let me know your results.